icy/docker/aftershot/README.md

 And to make sure the `Docker`'s `AfterShotPro` program can read/write to your local directory, you need to provide `_UID` and `_GID` variables;
 they are your own `UID` and `GID`.
 In the examples, they are `314`s.

+### Acknowledgement

+The idea comes from https://github.com/tomparys/docker-skype-pulseaudio .